Welcome to the Cedar policy language

 Policy-based

 Cedar policies are written as rules that specify the conditions under which access to resources is to be allowed or denied.
-You define a policy as a set of statements that include conditions that evaluate the attributes of the requester, the resource being accessed, and the context of the request.
+Policies include conditions that evaluate the attributes of the principal, the resource being accessed, and the context of the request.

 Supports attributes on entities and sessions

-Cedar policies can use attributes, which are key-value pairs that represent various aspects of the principal, the resource, and the caller’s current session which defines the context of the request.
+Cedar policies can use attributes, which are key-value pairs that represent various aspects of the principal, the resource, and the context of the request.
 Attributes can include information such as user roles, resource types, time of day, location, and any other relevant contextual information.

 Expressive